KyroChi/pluribus-puppet/README.md

 ---

-## The Following Modules are supported right now:
+## The Following Modules are supported with software release 2.4.1:
    - LAG
    - vLAG
    - VLAN